Spiri0/Threejs-WebGPU-IFFT-Ocean-V2/README.md

 I don't have all the parameters in the controls that could be adjusted.
 I only included the most important ones.

 Important: In order for the live server to work here on github, I had to deactivate the SharedArrayBuffers in the ocean worker and use ArrayBuffers for it.
 I also had to deactivate the coi-serviceworker in the index.html.
 The coi-serviceworker is important for the SharedArrayBuffers.
 So if you download the repo I recommend using the SharedArrayBuffers and the coi-serviceworker.
 This is significantly more efficient.

+If you have a powerful graphics card you can set the TEXTURE_SIZE in src/waves/wave_constants.js from 128 to 256 or 512.
+This makes a very big difference in the details.

+In src/ocean/ocean_constants.js you can use QT_OCEAN_MIN_CELL_RESOLUTION to have a higher resolution of the wireframe (even numbers only!).